-Important Notes about Program Fees and Additional Student Costs
+Important Notes about Tuition, Fees, and Additional Student Costs

-NOTE: Certain colleges and schools at ASU charge students an additional program tuition/fee in order to maintain enrollment in the major (e.g. W. P. Carey, Barrett, Ira A. Fulton Schools of Engineering); students are responsible for paying these fees as normal.
+NOTE: Certain colleges and schools at ASU charge students an additional College Fee in order to maintain enrollment in the major (e.g. W. P. Carey, Ira A. Fulton Schools of Engineering, etc.); students are responsible for paying these fees as normal.
+Barrett Honors College students will also be expected to pay their Barrett Honors College Fee regardless of whether honors credit is available on their program.
 In addition, some host institution courses may require additional fees (e.g. laboratory fees) that students will be responsible for paying directly.
-Use the ASU Tuition and Cost of Attendance Estimator to review program specific tuition and fees.4) Participants are required to pay a $50 Application Fee as a condition of participation.
-The $50 Application Fee is non-refundable.
-The Application Fee will be directly billed to your ASU Student Account.
+Use the ASU Tuition and Cost of Attendance Estimator to review program specific tuition and fees.3) Participants are required to pay a $50 Application Fee, $400 Study Abroad Office Administrative Fee and Carbon Offset Fee as a condition of participation.
+Both the Application Fee and Administrative Fee are non-refundable.
+These will be directly billed to your ASU Student Account.

 Increasing Your Financial Aid Eligibility

 Approximately 1-2 weeks after beginning your study abroad program application, you will receive an e-mail from Financial Aid and Scholarship Services with financial information designed to help you plan and make your decision to study abroad.
 Once you confirm your participation in your study abroad program, you will receive an additional e-mail from Financial Aid and Scholarship Services outlining your current aid package and listing any additional loans for which you may be eligible to apply.
 Fall semester awards will be posted no earlier than mid-July.